philipperemy/keras-seq2seq-example/README.md

 > You might have to run it a second time if it gets blocked around an accuracy of 0.38 after the first epoch.
 I ran it several times and the accuracy on the testing set was always around 0.90 after the 1st epoch.

 The script evaluates some examples once in a while.
 You can check the training procedure this way. `-` means pad.
-The sequences to the length of the longest address in the dataset.
+All the addresses are padded up to the length of the longest address in the dataset.

 ```
 Q -------------------福島県会津若松市栄町２−４